-January 2 Classes begin January 13 Last day for authorized withdrawal from courses (or change to audit) January 16 Last day of classes January 17 Final Examinations are held (if no final exam, class is held on this day) January 20 Martin Luther King, Jr. Observance January 21 Intersemester grades due at NOON

-Second Semester January 27 Classes begin February 3 Last day for making changes in schedule (Adding and Dropping Courses Ends) February 8 Application for Degree forms must be filed with the Registrar's office for all prospective May 2021 graduates February 15 President's Day - classes will not meet March 11 Mid semester grades due at NOON March 15-19 Spring Break - classes will not meet March 22 Classes resume April 1 Last day for authorized withdrawal from courses (or change to audit) April 2-6 Spring Holiday - classes will not meet April 7 Classes resume April 12 Advance Registration begins for Summer and Fall Semester 2021 April 21 Academic Festival 62
+SUSSION January 2 Classes begin January 13 Last day for authorized withdrawal from courses (or change to audit) January 16 Last day of classes January 17 Martin Luther King, Jr. Ovservance January 18 Last day of classes January 19 Final Examinations are held (if no final exam, class is held on this day) January 20 Intersemester grades due at NOON January 26 Classes begin February 2 Last day for making changes in schedule (Adding and Dropping Courses Ends) February 7 Application for Degree forms must be filed with the Registrar's office for all prospective May 2022 graduates February 21 President's Day - classes will not meet March 11 Mid semester grades due at NOON March 14-18 Spring Break - classes will not meet March 31 Last day for authorized withdrawal from courses (or change to audit) April 5 Advance Registration begins for Summer and Fall Semester 2021 April 15-19 Spring Holiday - classes will not meet April 27 Academic Festival May 6 Last day of classes May 9 Final Examinations begin May 13 Final Examinations and Spring 2021 semester ends

-May 7 Last day of classes May 10 Final Examinations begin May 14 Final Examinations and Spring 2021 semester ends May 18 Grades due at NOON for: prospective May 2021 graduates, non-graduating ceremony "walkers," also for candidates' admission to the Athletic Training and Physician Assistant programs, and to the professional phase of the Physical Therapy program.
-May 21 Annual Excellence Awards Ceremony: 7:00 PM (held in Wick Social Room)
+May 17 Grades due at NOON for: prospective Social Room) May 2022 graduates, non-graduating ceremony "walkers," also for candidates' admission to the Athletic May 21 Commencement held at Kleinhans Music Hall, Buffalo, NY Training and Physician Assistant programs, and to the professional May 24 Semester grades due at NOON for all other students phase of the Physical Therapy program.
+Application for Degree forms must be filed for all prospective September Annual Excellence Awards Ceremony: 7:00 PM (held in Wick June 13 2022 graduates